 Keep your website up-to-date with software and patches.
 Getting your site hacked is a pain to deal with and will hurt your web traffic.
 A hacked website will both directly turn visitors away and will impacting your Google ranking.
 So secure your site and keep it patched!

 Creating super easy options also extends to the number or variety of tours you offer and opportunities to ‘mix and match’.
-If you can cater for mix-and-match, do it.
-But the same principle applies when buying a sandwich, have some staple menu options that guide the decision process.
+If you can cater to mix-and-match, do it.
+But the same principle applies when buying a sandwich: have some staple menu options that guide the decision process.
 Don’t serve up a variety of options and force your customer to wade through them.

 …But show your best side